Coffee ReadsPricing Reports

 1. The strategy-only retainer

-You pay monthly, but no systems go live.
-One firm we heard about charged $250 an hour for 'AI strategy.'
+You pay monthly.
+Nothing goes live.
+One firm charged $250 an hour for 'AI strategy.'
 After 40 hours and $10,000, the client had a slide deck and zero working automation.
 If you are paying every month and nothing ships, you are paying for talk, not leverage.

 2. Proprietary tool lock-in